 as Royal residences in a very short period.
 In 1794

-raised by fires and the reigning King Christian VII
+raised by fires and the reigning monarch King Christian

-and family became homeless the Rosenborg property was taken
+VII and family became homeless - the Rosenborg property

-in to use and in 1801 - when the British
+was taken in to use - and then in 1801 -

-army attacked the city during the naval Battle of
+when the British army attacked the city during the naval Battle

 types of special exhibitions are on display at Rosenborg